davidearl/jcomma/README.md

     php jcomma.php -s spec.json my.csv

-The result is written to standard output. spec.json is the file containing a json representation of the options, as shown below.
+The result is written to standard output. spec.json is the file containing a json representation of the options, <a href='#hspec'>as shown below</a>.
 If the input csv path is '-' or omitted, it is read from standard input, so the command can be used in a pipe:

     echo my.csv | php jcomma.php -s spec.json > my.xml

 (#hloadsettings)
 ## Load settings from file

-You can load all the settings previously saved with the link at the bottom of the page (or prepared elswhere) by opening the JSON file here onto the **choose file** button here.
+You can load all the settings previously saved with the link at the bottom of the page (or prepared elswhere) by opening the JSON file with the **choose file** button here.
 In Chrome you can just drop the file onto the button.

 (#hresetsettings)
 ## Reset settings